3rd Armoured Division (Syria)

-Structure

-The division is part of the Syrian Army's 3rd Corps, and is composed of 47th Armoured Brigade, the 65th Armoured Brigade, the 81st Armoured Brigade, the 21st Mechanized Brigade, and an unknown Artillery Regiment.

-As of 2011 the division was under the command of Maj.
-Gen. Naim Jasem Suleiman.
-The 65th Brigade was under the command of Brig.
-Gen. Jihad Mohamed Sultan.

 History

+Yom Kippur War and Lebanon War

+With the outbreak of the Yom Kippur War in October 1973, the division was held in reserve.
+The division, under the command of Lieutenant Colonel Mustafa Sharba, was an armored division consisting of T-62 tanks.
+On October 9, the division was put into battle and fought in the northern sector of the Golan Heights, including participating in the Battle in the Valley of Tears in an attempt to stop the Israeli attack on the Syrian Golan.

+During the 1982 Lebanon War, the division's main role was to secure the anti-aircraft missile batteries in the north of the Lebanon Valley, but in the afternoon of 10 June it began In the movement south to reinforce the Syrian force in contact with the IDF, but did not enter to Lebanon before Friday morning.
+Hafez al-Assad decided to speed up the deployment of the 3rd Armored Division in the Beqaa Valley, and sent additional commando battalions to Lebanon.
+And an armored force of the division, which included T-72 tanks, ambushed the Israeli 409th Brigade on the morning of 11 June, and lost many tanks.

 Islamic Uprising in Syria

 The division, under General Shafiq Fayadh, played a key role in defeating the Muslim Brotherhood uprising in the 1980s.
-During the conflict the entire Division was deployed to Aleppo in March 1980, and garrisoned the city for an entire year.
+During the conflict the entire division was deployed to Aleppo in March 1980, and garrisoned the city for an entire year.
 Patrick Seale wrote on how the division had "a tank in almost every street.”
 Seale also wrote of an incident where General Fayadh stood on the turret of a tank and proclaimed that “he was prepared to kill a thousand men a day to rid the city of the vermin of the Muslim Brothers.”

 The division was also used in the Government assault on Hama, with the division's 47th Armoured and 21st Mechanized Brigades providing the backbone of the assault.
 Muslim Brotherhood reports following the uprising suggested that three quarters of the officers, and a third of the soldiers of these brigades were Alawites.